ontoligent/polo/README.md

 to train the model.

 Next, take some time to become familiar with how Polo organizes things.
-Polo organizes your corpus data and output files in the following way:
+Polo puts your config, corpus, and output files in the following directory structure:

 ```
 projects\